MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 5. In the **Assign Guide** dialog box, select the **Assign to** column, and then select one of the following options:

-    - Select **Me** to assign the guide to yourself and then select **Assign**.
-Remember only a system administrator can re-assign ownership of a guide that belongs to someone else.
+    - Select **Me** to assign the guide to yourself.
+Keep in mind that you must be a system administrator to re-assign ownership of a guide that belongs to someone else.

       ![Select Me to assign the guide to yourself](media/admin-access-assign-03.png "Select Me to assign the guide to yourself")

     - Select **User or Team** and then enter the name of the user or team or use the lookup to find them.
-Or, select **New record** to create a new user or team.
-When you're done select **Assign**.
+Select **New record** to create a new user or team.

       ![Use the lookup to reassign a guide](media/admin-access-assign-04.png "Use the lookup to reassign a guide")

+6. Select **Assign**.

 ## Share a guide with someone else